mjack9615/pdxcg_capstone/README.md

 FinalBoss is coded in the Django Python Framework, Vue.js, HTML and CSS.

-Access to the features of FinalBoss is only provided to authenticated users.
+Access to the features of FinalBoss is only provided for authenticated users.
 Account creation consists of the selection of a username and password.

 The user's collection is stored in an SQLite database and modified directly by Django when creating, updating or deleting records.